mathLab/BladeX/README.md

 <p align="center">
 <em>PPTC blade generation according to the radial distribution of the pitch, rake, skew.
 The generated blade is then exported to .iges and .stl formats.</em>
 </p>

+## How to cite

+### Recent works with BladeX
+Here there is a list of the scientific works involving **BladeX** you can consult and/or cite.
+If you want to add one, please open a PR.

+* Tezzele, Demo, Mola, Rozza. *An integrated data-driven computational pipeline with model order reduction for industrial and applied mathematics*.
+Submitted, 2018. [[arXiv](https://arxiv.org/abs/1810.12364)].

 ## Authors and contributors